Human Resources Generalist (Human Resources Specialist IV - V)

 - Program Administration & Special Projects - research, analyze, recommend, develop, communicate and administer HR programs and initiatives such as the Governor’s Fellowship Program and annual benchmarking; new hire orientation; workers’ compensation claims, and the agency’s safety program.
 Communicate and inform agency departments of HR initiatives.
 In conjunction with the Director of HR, this position also operates as agency Risk Manager.
 Assists with the administration and interpretation of HR policies.

 - Responsible for certification of the SORM 200 report for the agency on annual basis.

-- Compliance - Compliance includes, but is not limited to employee background verifications, education verification, badge processing, and employment verifications, E-verify completion, I-9 completion, FLSA (Fair Labor Standards Act) classifications.
+- Compliance - Compliance includes, but is not limited to employee background verifications, education verification, badge processing, and employment verifications, E-verify completion, I-9 completion, FLSA classifications.
 Maintain employee records in compliance with state and federal requirements.
 Assists the Director with investigations as needed,

-- Records Retention - this position functions as the Records Retention Coordinator for HRD.
+- Records Retention - this position functions as the Records Retention Coordinator for the division.
 Responsible for classifying records and disposing of materials in compliance with the agency’s record retention schedule.

 - Reports – prepares reports on risk management, workforce analysis, FTE, and/or EEO as needed.
 Effectively uses and maintains HR databases and software programs to assist with reports.

 - Record Keeping and Training - Prepare and process personnel action forms.
 Arrange and coordinate training presentations for the Additional Duty Safety Officer program and other topics relevant to business operations.
 Help identify external training opportunities.
 Assists in administering the agency’s performance evaluation program.

 - Communication – must be able to work well cross-functionally with all levels of employees and management/ leadership with the agency and with other agencies and external clients.
 Strong verbal, written and listening skills will assist in counseling and advising on management training.